 This was the first time I've been able to attend FFL, and my wife Suzi and I were thrilled to travel to Orlando for a week not only for the conference, but also to return to the spot where we spent our honeymoon back in late 2005.
 I'm still wrapping my brain and heart around the whole experience, but to me it felt like diabetes camp on steroids.
 Being surrounded by thousands of people who "get it" and seeing the smiles and friendships of new and returning kids and adults just makes me grin while sitting here at my home office computer.

-So many families, so many good conversations and fun experiences... there's no way to recap everything and do justice to the entire conference, but luckily the tweet stream using hashtag #CWDFFL13 is still visible, offering a "real-time" glimpse into various perspectives from those attending!
+So many families, so many good conversations and fun experiences... there's no way to recap everything and do justice to the entire conference, but luckily the tweet stream using hashtag #CWDFFL13 was available, offering a "real-time" glimpse into various perspectives from those attending!
 We also posted a number of photos over on our Facebook page, so make sure to check those out as well.

 There have been 60+ conferences worldwide and they keep adding locations, but the Florida event is certainly the largest and most long-standing in the CWD world.
 Don't be deceived by the official "Children With Diabetes" moniker -- the conference isn't just for kids and their families; it's open to PWDs of all ages.
-As we've noted before, the number of adult PWDs attending the conference continues to rise.
+The number of adult PWDs attending the conference continues to rise.
 An estimated several hundred came out this year, roughly twice as many as the conference saw a few years back.

 What We Learned (And Didn't)

 First, the serious stuff: There were sessions on everything from caregiving basics, carb counting tips, to psychosocial sessions and the latest technological advances in the D-world — brought to you by an impressive lineup of recognizable experts.
 All the presentations and speaker bios, along with reports from each day, can be found on the CWD conference site.
-One of the big hits was the Bionic Pancreas project presentation by Dr. Ed Damiano, which drew a huge crowd that packed the room and was the talk of the conference.
+One of the big hits was the Bionic Pancreas project presentation by D-Dad Dr. Ed Damiano, which drew a huge crowd that packed the room and was the talk of the conference.
 We've reported on Damiano's work a number of times, so the content was pretty familiar to me.
-But don't miss Kelly Close's test drive of the Bionic Pancreas over at diaTribe, where she describes how the system kept her safe from both hypoglycemia and hyperglycemia for a week!

-Of course, CWD has been a part of the Johnson & Johnson family since 2008, so I was thinking that many of the speakers (I heard) were affiliated to some degree with JnJ/Animas/LifeScan/OneTouch.
+Of course, CWD joined the Johnson & Johnson family in 2008, so I was thinking that many of the speakers (I heard) were affiliated to some degree with JnJ/Animas/LifeScan/OneTouch.
 But it turns out that only 7 of the total 166 official faculty and staff were affiliated with JnJ -- and Jeff Hitchcock tells us that those 7 were involved in FFL before the acquisition -- so neutrality in the programming is ensured.